v2bui/cse15l-lab-reports/lab-report-1-week-2.md

 '# back on client'
 $ scp /Users/Lee/.ssh/id_rsa.pub cs15lwi22@ieng6.ucsd.edu:~/.ssh/authorized_keys
 ```
-* Now, try logging into `ssh`.
-You should be able to without a password!
+* Now try logging into `ssh`.
+You should be able to do that without a password!
 ---
 ## 6. Optimizing Remote Running
 * Now that we can log into `ssh` without a password, we can easily run commands directly on the remote server